Daniel-Chi/Burger/README.md

 Uses a custom ORM constructed with MySQL queries.
 Uses the ORM to construct model functions for expected data.
 Demonstrates complete CRUD functionality.
+Has very basic input validation, checks for empty names and names over 30 characters.